sebastiangraf/jSCSI/README.md

 LICENSE	 				license file
-parent					parent pom with global settings bundles					bundles
-  '-commons				common functions needed for initiator and target '-initator			the initiator implementation '-initiatorExtensions	extensions using the initiator
-  | '-storagePool		implementation of a raid-like storage pool
-  | '-whiskas			Eclipse-plugin visualizing blocks
-  '-target				the target implementation '-targetExtensions	extensions to the target
-    '-scsi				SCSI-layer provided by Cleversafe scripts					bash scripts for syncing against disy-internal repo. pom.xml					Simple pom (yes we do use Maven)
+parent					parent pom with global settings bundles					bundles scripts					bash scripts for syncing against disy-internal repo. pom.xml					Simple pom (yes we do use Maven)